220613-Reston-Java-Angular-AWS/Curriculum-Notes/Labs/For_Loops_Lab.md

 1. Open your IDE (IntelliJ), and select File > New > Project.
 2. Provide the name, Lab-ForLoops and click OK.
-    (at this point it should already have tour selections preset) (add a name and set the folder it will save to) (make sure its a Maven project)
+    (at this point it should already have your selections preset) (add a name and set the folder it will save to) (make sure its a Maven project)
     (the create go ahead and press ok)